UK Student Visa

 The study course differs depending upon the study options you prefer.
 You can do a course that’s one of the following:

 - Full-time leading to a qualification that’s at least level 6 on the Ofqual register

 - Part-time leading to a qualification that’s at least level 7 on the Ofqual register

 - An overseas course of degree level study that’s equal to a UK higher education course and is being run by an overseas higher education institution

-- Full-time, with at least 15 hours per week of organised daytime study, leading to a qualification which is at least level 3 on the Ofqual register
+- Full-time, with at least 15 hours per week of organized daytime study, leading to a qualification which is at least level 3 on the Ofqual register

-- A recognised foundation programme as a postgraduate doctor or dentist
+- A recognized foundation program as a postgraduate doctor or dentist

 - An English language course at level B2 or above on the Common European Framework of Reference for Languages.